Some tips and tricks to help get the most out of the Synology DS413 NAS.

 To conserve space on your Linux servers, it’s often a good idea to store Oracle media on an NFS drive rather than directly on the server itself.
-Setting up NFS access is a two stage process.
-Stage one is to setup NFS permissions via the DSM.
-Stage two is to configure an NFS share on your Linux server.
+Setting up NFS access is a two step process.
+Step one is to setup NFS permissions via the DSM.
+Step two is to configure an NFS share on your Linux server.

 After creating a volume using the DSM, you’ll need to configure NFS client access to that volume.

 In DSM open up Control Panel.
 Click on Shared Folder.
 Right click the relevant volume, then click Edit.
 Once you’re in the Edit window, click on the NFS Permissions tab.
 Click the Create button.
 This will enable you to create an NFS rule.
 I use these entries:

 |Hostname or IP*:||NFS client IP or hostname (from /etc/hosts)|

 |Squash:||No mapping (allows file ownership changes)|

 |Allow users to access mounted subfolders||Check|